 Larger numbers of political parties seem to draw citizens closer to political activity.
 According to the assessment surveys, 16% of the population reported taking part in political party activities, surpassing levels of participation in sport clubs (15%), cultural organizations (13%), trade unions and NGOs (11% each), and second only to those held by religious organizations (33%).
-Moreover, the levels of identification with any political party are relatively high: 43% of the region's population identify themselves with a political party, while this proportion is higher in Bangladesh (57%).

-The demise of one-party dominance has led to coalition politics and the need to secure support from smaller parties.
-Moreover, all political parties in the region face two challenges dealing with social diversity.
-First, diversity and public expectations in each country result in competitive politics sharpening differences and running against unified notions of common citizenry.
-Second, weakness in party organizations reduces the ability to address broader political concerns, leading to parties becoming narrow interest organizations.
+Moreover, the levels of identification with any political party are relatively high: 43% of the South Asia's population identify themselves with a political party, which is slightly higher in Sri Lanka, at 50%.
+The demise of one-party dominance has led to coalition politics and the need to find support from smaller parties.
+Moreover, all political parties in the region face two challenges dealing with spatial and social diversity.
+First, diversity and public expectations in each country result in competitive politics sharpening differences and running against unified notions of a common citizenry.
+Second, weakness in party organizations reduces their ability to address a broad range of concerns, leading to parties becoming narrow interest organizations.